Joel Westheimer: New York University

 Westheimer was hired as an assistant professor at New York University in 1996, to fulfill a position as a professor of civic engagement, teaching communities, and service learning.
 In September 1999, Westheimer testified at National Labor Relations Board hearings on behalf of NYU graduate students.
 The students were attempting to form a union.
 Westheimer was the only non-tenured professor to testify.
-He had applied for tenure, and although both internal and external reviewers approved his request, it was later revoked due to "insufficient scholarship".
-Westheimer believed his tenureship was revoked because of his defense of the rights of graduate students to unionize: "I remember that, shortly after I testified, I got a letter from an associate dean about something saying that he was "shocked and disappointed" at my behavior."
+He had applied for tenure, and although both internal and external reviewers approved his request, it was eventually denied due to "insufficient scholarship".
+Westheimer believed his tenure bid was denied because of his defense of the rights of graduate students to unionize: "I remember that, shortly after I testified, I got a letter from an associate dean about something saying that he was "shocked and disappointed" at my behavior."
 University authorities urged Westheimer to withdraw his bid for tenure "for his own good" so he would not have to put a failed bid for tenure on his CV.
 Doing so would have prevented him from taking further legal action, so instead he made the case public.

 At the start of 2002, the federal government charged the university with illegally firing Westheimer, as his 'extramural utterances' had no bearing on his academic work.
 After a five-month investigation, the Labor Board concluded that "the real reason for [Professor Westheimer's] denial of tenure was because of his union activities."
 A settlement was reached soon after, in which the university offered Westheimer financial compensation and redacted its denial of his tenure.
 Westheimer then moved to Ottawa and became an associate professor of citizenship education at the University of Ottawa.